Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/zuco_preprocessing/README.md

 # Acknowledgement
-The zuco_sst_rc data folder preprocesses the .mat data to .tsv files by performing downloading, organizing on the word-level, converting file formats, etc.
+The zuco_preprocessing folder van be used to extract task-specific word-level gaze and EEG datasets from the ZUCO dataset.
+It preprocesses the .mat data to .tsv files by performing downloading, organizing on the word-level, converting file formats, etc.

-- This project folder 'zuco_sst' derives from https://drive.google.com/drive/folders/1_zJRdPai1Y9NQkutPvqjUwb2Rs0qt6l1?usp=drive_link, and can be used to derive task-specific word-level gaze and EEG datakets from the ZUCO dataset.
-However, another execution python file is added in the dir as the executing file (), which is also referenced from Erick Mcguire: https://colab.research.google.com/drive/1q6InysgFbFq5I2ULuBa91krkktvcJ4fe?usp=sharing, but with extensive changes made as addressed below.
+- A part of this code refers to https://drive.google.com/drive/folders/1_zJRdPai1Y9NQkutPvqjUwb2Rs0qt6l1?usp=drive_link and https://colab.research.google.com/drive/1q6InysgFbFq5I2ULuBa91krkktvcJ4fe?usp=sharing by Erick Mcguire.
+However, extensive changes made as addressed below.

-- The original ZuCo dataset is available at https://osf.io/uxamg/
+- The original ZuCo corpus is available at https://osf.io/uxamg/

-- This project also requires a zuco-nlp folder parallel to the current dir (zuco_sst_rc), which is downloaded from https://github.com/DS3Lab/zuco-nlp/tree/master
+- This project also requires a `zuco_data_storage` folder parallel to the current dir, which is downloaded from https://github.com/DS3Lab/zuco-nlp/tree/master.
+I rename the folder name `zuco-nlp` to `zuco_data_storage`.

 # Instructions for data preprocessing:
+### 1. Download:
-1. download matlab files (very large) from ZuCo by running code in the folder `zuco_preprocessing/src`: `zuco_matfiles_download.py`.
-The matfiles are saved in the folder `zuco_data_storage/XXXXX/Data_to_preprocess`.
+Download matlab files (very large) from ZuCo by running code in the folder `zuco_preprocessing/src`: `zuco_matfiles_download.py`.
+The matfiles will be saved in the folder `zuco_data_storage/XXXXX/Data_to_preprocess`.
+(Mannual download is not recommended due to the large size of the files.)

+### 2. Convert:
-2. transform the matfiles into pkl files, using code in the folder e.g, `zuco_data_storage/sentiment-analysis/`: `create_modeling_data.py`.
+Convert the matfiles into pkl files, using code in the folder e.g, `zuco_data_storage/sentiment-analysis/`: `create_modeling_data.py`.
 This will create the pkl files for each subject in the subfolder `../Result_files`

+### 3. Merge:

-3. transform the subject-pkl files into merged csv files averaging over all subjects, create word-level gaze and EEG datasets, by running code in the folder `zuco_preprocessing/src`: `zuco_preprocessing_SST_RC.py`.
+Merge the subject-pkl files into csv files averaging over all subjects, create word-level gaze and EEG datasets, by running code in the folder `zuco_preprocessing/src/zuco_preprocessing_SST_RC.py`.
 The result avg.tsv files are saved in the folder `zuco_preprocessing/results`.

 Then they are ready to be finally grouped as .pt, suitable as training/testing/dev data for method1 (folder 'AddToken_Method') and medthod2 (folder 'COGMAP')